microsoft/Azure-Kinect-Sensor-SDK/docs/building.md

 package manager.

 * [CMake](https://cmake.org/download/).
 Add CMake to the PATH.
 Must be version 3.10 or higher.
-If your distribution has a version of CMake that is too old you can download and build CMake from source.
+If your distribution has a version of CMake that is too old, you can download and build CMake from source.

 * [ninja](https://github.com/ninja-build/ninja/releases).
 Add ninja to the